LiorSinai/liorsinai.github.io/_posts/2022-12-03-denoising-diffusion-1-spiral.md

 <figcaption>Diffusion of a spiral by <a href="https://arxiv.org/abs/1503.03585">Sohl-Dickstein et. al.</a></figcaption>
 </figure>

-DDPMs were first introduced in the 2015 paper [Deep Unsupervised Learning using Nonequilibrium Thermodynamics by Sohl-Dickstein et. al.][Sohl-Dickstein-2015].
+DDPMs were first introduced in the 2015 paper [Deep Unsupervised Learning using Nonequilibrium Thermodynamics][Sohl-Dickstein-2015] by Sohl-Dickstein et. al..
 They tested their ideas on toy datasets like the spiral as well as on the CIFAR-10 image dataset.
 But their results were not state of the art.
-Instead it was the 2020 paper
- [Denoising Diffusion Probabilistic Models by Jonathan Ho, Ajay Jain and Pieter Abbeel][Ho-2020] from Google Brain that really made an impact.
+Instead it was the 2020 paper [Denoising Diffusion Probabilistic Models][Ho-2020] by Jonathan Ho, Ajay Jain and Pieter Abbeel from Google Brain that really made an impact.
 This paper took the original ideas and applied several simplifications which made working with them easier.
 At the same time they used newer, bigger, more complex deep learning architectures, and hence were able to get state of the art high quality image generation.

 [Sohl-Dickstein-2015]: https://arxiv.org/abs/1503.03585
 [Ho-2020]: https://arxiv.org/abs/2006.11239

 <figure class="post-figure">
     <a name="ddpm">